jonatasrossetto/WebScraper/readme.md

-# Simple Web Scrapper to amazon.com
+# Simple Web Scraper to amazon.com

 Code challenge for the application to a Full Stack Developer Internship at Carvalho Aleixo Inc.<br>